wulfsberg/angular-material-kickstart/README.md

-The compile-time way (previously simply `--locale=...`) has been replaced with so far poorly documented configuration entries which require [a lot of redundancy](https://github.com/angular/angular-cli/issues/10612) in the `application.json`, but you can still include, register and provide the locale in the source code.
+The compile-time way (previously simply `--locale=...`) has been replaced with so far poorly documented configuration entries which require [a lot of redundancy](https://github.com/angular/angular-cli/issues/10612) in the `application.json`, but you can still use the runtime way by including, registering and providing the locale in the source code.
 Edit the `src/app/app.module.ts` to include

     ...
     import { registerLocaleData } from '@angular/common';